Wiredcraft/test-mobile/QR-generator.md

 ### Addtional Requirement

 * QR-code could automaticlly refresh based on an expired date provide by the seed API.
-* Mobile devices should cachekd the seed data and the seed can be restore after the user force close the app.
+* Mobile devices should cached the seed data and the seed can be restore after the user force close the app.

 ## Getting started